Sponsor: Office of Academic Affairs

 - All other non-directory information will be released only by the Office of the Registrar with the prior consent of the student unless as otherwise may be allowed by the Act.

 - The Office of the Registrar will maintain a record in the student's file of all requests for, and disclosure of, personally identifiable information (other than directory information) from a student's education records as specified in the Act.
 This record may be inspected by the student.

 - Students may request to amend their education records if they believe information contained therein is inaccurate, misleading, and/or violates their privacy or other rights.
-If such a request is refused, the College will so inform the student and advise the student of the right to a hearing to be held within a reasonable time as described in the Act.
+If such a request is refused, the University will so inform the student and advise the student of the right to a hearing to be held within a reasonable time as described in the Act.

-- All units of the College will endeavor to maintain printed student education records in lockable file cabinets, preferably in lockable rooms.
+- All units of the University will endeavor to maintain printed student education records in lockable file cabinets, preferably in lockable rooms.
 Similarly, electronic files will be maintained in such a way as to ensure maximum security and to provide access only to duly authorized personnel.
 The length of storage and destruction of education records will be in accordance with State University of New York policy and procedures.

-- Copies of this policy and of the Act will be available online and paper copies will be on file in all physical locations of the College and will be made available to eligible students upon request.
+- Copies of this policy and of the Act will be available online and paper copies will be on file in all physical locations of the University and will be made available to eligible students upon request.

 Applicable Legislation and Regulations